anir-tubi/tubi-roku/README.md

 # Submission Release
 Submission releases are releases that are sent to Roku.

 1\.
-Set up the environment variables (listed in the [build step](#build)) as some of the following steps are dependant on these variables.
+Set up the environment variables (listed in the [build step](#build)) as some of the following steps are dependent on these variables.

 2\.
 Run unit tests locally

 `$ gulp test`

 Note: If you are adding a new unit test, then you can test only this new unit test.
 You do this by temporarily adding the "@Only" comment right before a specific unit test before running the above command.

 3\.
 Prepare for submission release.
 - Create a new branch based off of master which will be used to make updates as needed for a submission release.
 Branch name is not important, but for clarity it can be something like: `updates_for_x_y_submission`, where x is the Major Release number and where y is the Minor Release number: i.e. `updates_for_2_14_submission`.